-Managing cash flow and reducing the amount of time it takes for you to get paid is central to effective accounting.
+Central to effective accounting is managing cash flow and reducing the amount of time it takes for you to get paid.

 Cash flow problems make it harder for businesses to ‘ride out’ unstable market conditions.
 They can also damage your creditworthiness and make it impossible to pay staff, suppliers, and creditors.

 Automated cash collection makes accounting processes more efficient and less error-prone.
 Removing time-consuming tasks will help your team to focus on maintaining the financial health of the organisation.
 Improving the performance of accounting processes, instead of issuing, sending and chasing invoices.

 Accurate and centralised reporting

 If you don’t have trust in your data, you can’t make the right decisions.
 Being able to provide the Board, C-Suite and, lines of business with accurate financial reporting is essential.

 Your reporting is only ever as accurate as your financial data.
 Automation removes the human element in accounting processes, making the data less error-prone and more accurate.
 It can also help analyse the data, spotting trends, identifying problems and quickly exporting reports.
 Making it easy for stakeholders to understand and use.

 Improved reporting can also help organisations control and reduce their spending by providing a single, centralised view.